8th Street Improvements

 Two people cross through 8th street

-Reflecting our commitment to creating a city for everyone, phase 1 of the 8th Street improvements centered on enhancing accessibility.
+Reflecting our commitment to creating a city for everyone, Phase 1 of the 8th Street improvements was centered on enhancing accessibility.
 Transforming the car-free section between Main and Bannock Streets, we installed permanent ADA-compliant crossings, tactile wayfinding strips, and upgraded the overall design to better serve pedestrians and cyclists.
 These improvements ensure equitable access for all while keeping 8th Street a welcoming public space.

-Construction of phase 1 accessibility improvements were completed in March 2024.
+Construction of Phase 1 accessibility improvements were completed in March 2024.
 Those upgrades include:

 • At the intersections of 8th and Main St. and 8th St. and Idaho St.: